3.1.12: Orientate Element

 In Karamba3D the default orientation of the local coordinate system of a beam or truss follows these conventions:

-• The local Y-axis (green) is at right angle to the local X-axis and parallel to the global XY-plane.
-This specifies the local Y-axis uniquely unless the local X-axis is perpendicular to the XY-plane.
-If this is the case, the local Y-axis is chosen parallel to the global Y-axis.
-The default criteria for verticality is, that the z-component of the unit vector in axial direction is larger or equal to 0.9999999950.999 999 995.
-This value can be changed in the "karamba.ini" file via the “limit_parallel” property.
+The local Y-axis (green) is perpendicular to the local X-axis and parallel to the global XY-plane.
+This specifies the local Y-axis uniquely unless the local X-axis is perpendicular to the XY-plane, in which case the local Y-axis is chosen to be parallel to the global Y-axis.
+The default criterion for verticality is that the Z-component of the unit vector in the axial direction is larger or equal to a specified value, which can be changed in the "karamba.ini" file via the “limit_parallel” property under Settings.

-• The local Z-axis (blue) follows from the local X- and Y-axis so that the three of them form a right-handed coordinate system.
+The local Z-axis (blue) is derived from the local X- and Y-axes, forming a right-handed coordinate system.

 The local coordinate system affects the direction of locally defined loads and the orientation of the element’s cross section.
 Use the “Orientate Beam”-component to set the local coordinate system (see fig. 3.1.14.1):

-• The input plug “X-axis” accepts a vector.
-The local X-axis will be oriented in such a way that its angle with the given vector is less than 90 degree.
-This allows to give a consistent orientation to a group of beams.
+The “X-axis” input plug accepts a vector.
+The local X-axis will be oriented such that its angle with the given vector is less than 90 degrees, allowing for consistent orientation of a group of beams.

-• The local Y-axis lies in the plane which is defined by the local X-axis and the vector plugged into the “Y-axis”-input.
-If the Y-axis is parallel to the beam axis it is not applicable to the element.
+The local Y-axis lies in the plane defined by the local X-axis and the vector plugged into the “Y-axis” input.
+If the Y-axis is parallel to the beam axis, it is not applicable.

-• If no vector is supplied at the “Y-axis”-input or the given Y-axis is not applicable, then the local Z-axis of the beam lies in the plane which is defined by the local X-axis and the vector plugged into the “Z-axis”-input.
+If no vector is supplied at the “Y-axis” input, or if the given Y-axis is not applicable, the local Z-axis of the beam lies in the plane defined by the local X-axis and the vector plugged into the “Z-axis” input.

-• “Alpha” represents an additional rotation angle (in degree) of the local Z-axis about the local X-axis.
+“Alpha” represents an additional rotation angle (in degrees) of the local Z-axis about the local X-axis.

-In order to control the orientation of a beam, the “Orientate Beam”-component can be applied in two ways:
+To control the orientation of a beam, the “Orientate Beam” component can be applied in two ways:

 For shells the default orientation of their local coordinate systems can be seen in fig. 3.1.14.2.
 The following convention applies: The local x-axis is parallel to the global x-direction unless the element normal is parallel to the global x-direction.
 In that case the local x-axis points in the global y-direction.
 The local z-axis is always perpendicular to the shell element and its orientation depends on the order of the vertices of the underlying mesh face: If the z-axis points towards ones nose, the order of the face vertices is counter-clockwise (See fig. 6.17 in [12] for an unforgettable way of remembering the right-hand rule of rotation.).